Written by Pradeep

 You could wear a sanitary napkin, (no tampons), and if heading for the hospital, may need to use a plastic sheet to protect the car seat.
 Always note the color of the fluid, that will be the first question you will be asked at the hospital.

-You need to reach out your doctor on SOS basis if-
+You need to reach out to your doctor on an SOS basis if-